 - Debris from repairs, rock, sediment, dust, etc. entering ditches, catch basins, or waterways - Green concrete running off into a water body or into a conveyance system that leads to a water body.
-Green concrete is toxic to fish and water. - Soil disturbed and left exposed, which can lead to erosion and sedimentation. - Appropriate handling and disposal of excess material and debris from repairs/installations.
+Green concrete is toxic to fish and water. - Soil disturbed and left exposed, which can lead to erosion and sedimentation. - Appropriate handling and disposal of excess material and debris from repairs/installations. - c) Best management practices for MCPW will be to:

-Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.

 - Pick up debris. - Install erosion control where the potential for runoff of sediments exists.
-(See the Erosion Control Table for appropriate measures in Appendix A.) - Protect inlets, catchments, wetlands and waterways from green concrete. - Replace any vegetation and soil removed during sign or fence post installation when practical.
+(See the Erosion Control Table for appropriate measures in Appendix A.) Protect inlets, catchments, wetlands and waterways from green concrete.

+• Replace any vegetation and soil removed during sign or fence post installation when practical.